meodai/color-names/CONTRIBUTING.md

 ## Adding colors

 1. Only update the `src/colornames.csv` file and run `npm run build`
+2. Make sure the name(s) you commit are not racist or offensive or a protected brand name.
+   (No Facebook Blue, Cocacola red etc.., no Natinality + Tan etc..)
-2. Make sure the name nor the hex value are already in use. `npm run test` will test that for you.
+3. Make sure the name nor the hex value are already in use. `npm run test` will test that for you.
-3. Update the README.md with the source of your colors, unless you invented that color, in this case add your self to the contrubutors in the README.md
+4. Update the README.md with the source of your colors, unless you invented that color, in this case add your self to the contrubutors in the README.md

 ### Attribution